-Halloween is just a couple of weeks away, and Jack O’Lanterns are popping up on neighborhood porches everywhere.
+Halloween is just around the corner, and Jack O’Lanterns are popping up on neighborhood porches everywhere.
 Naturally, as your resident slacker mom, I have zero pumpkins on my porch and only one of my three kids currently has their Halloween costume…BUT I’d be a slacker CITIZEN if I didn’t inform all of you about one Halloween accessory NONE of us should slack on: the Teal Pumpkin.

 Have you been seeing teal pumpkins around town and thinking they’re just avant-garde Halloween decor?
 Well, my friends, they are actually pumpkins with a purpose, part of a bonafide movement called the Teal Pumpkin Project.